rhdtownsend/gyre/doc/source/user-guide/understanding-grids/spatial-grids.rst

 more than one matching :nml_g:`grid` namelist group, then the final one is used.

-Each grid begins as a *scaffold grid*, comprising the following:
+Each grid begins as a *scaffold grid*, comprising the following points:

 * an inner point :math:`\xin`;
 * an outer point :math:`\xout`;
-* the subset of points of the input model grid satisfying :math:`\xin < x < \xout`
+* the subset of points of the source grid satisfying :math:`\xin < x <
+  \xout`

-By default, :math:`\xin` and :math:`\xout` are obtained from the input model grid as well, meaning that the scaffold grid is identical to the model grid.
-However, either or both can be overridden using the :nml_n:`x_i` and :nml_n:`x_o` parameters, respectively, of the :nml_g:`grid` namelist group.
+The source grid can be either the input model grid, or a grid read from file; this choice is determined by the :nml_n:`scaffold_src` parameter of the :nml_g:`grid` namelist group.
+By default, :math:`\xin` and :math:`\xout` are obtained from the source grid as well (as its inner-most and outer-most point).
+However, either or both can be overridden using the :nml_n:`x_i` and :nml_n:`x_o` parameters.

 .. _spatial-grids-iter: